The Subnet Mask and Slash Notation

 Slash notation

 Slash notation is a shorter way to write subnet masks.
-In this notation, instead of writing the full subnet mask, we use only the number of bits having the value 1 after the slash with the IP address.
+In this notation, instead of writing the full subnet mask, you use only the number of bits having the value 1 after the slash with the IP address.

 For example, the default subnet mask of class A is 255.0.0.0.
 In binary, it is 11111111.00000000.00000000.00000000.
-It has 8 network bits having the value of 1.
-In slash notation, we will write this subnet mask as /8.
+It has 8 network bits set to 1.
+In slash notation, you will write this subnet mask as /8.

 ClassDefault subnet maskSlash notation